-- Retention into the program is based on the following performance standards: a minimum grade of a (C) in FIN 310 - Transfer into the program is based on the following performance standards: a minimum grade of (C+) in FIN 201 - Graduation requires a GPA of 2.0 in courses for the program.
+- Retention into the program is based on the following performance standards: a minimum grade of a (C) in FIN 310 - Transfer into the program is based on the following performance standards: a minimum grade of (C) in FIN 310, FIN 320 or FIN 330. - Graduation requires a GPA of 2.0 in courses for the program.